This post contains affiliate links. We may earn a small commission if you decide to make a purchase through these links, at no additional cost to you.

 Before and after:

 Rentals are available at the park concession including tubes, kayaks, standup paddle boards and canoes.
-You can also bring your own.
+You can also bring your own and launch from the park for no additional charge.

-You can follow the 1/4 mile spring run to the Santa Fe River and paddle around to the other springs in the area.
-This is a great way to see more springs without having to pay the entrance fee of the privately owned springs (as long as you stay in your boat!)
+You can paddle around the spring head, or follow the 1/4 mile spring run to the Santa Fe River and paddle around to the other springs in the area.
+This is a great way to see more springs without having to pay the entrance fee at the privately owned springs.
+The technical rule is that you are allowed to paddle into any other springs without paying, as long as you stay in your boat.

 You can paddle upriver (right) towards Poe Springs, Lily Springs and Rum Island County Park.
 Or float downstream (left) towards Ginnie Springs.